unxed/putty4far2l/README.md

 [putty.exe for x86](https://github.com/unxed/putty4far2l/raw/master/windows/putty.exe)

-All changes are in files `window.c` and `terminal.c`, you may search by `far2l` string to find them.
+All changes are in files `windows/window.c` and `terminal.c`, you may search by `far2l` string to find them.

 Cross-compilation on Ubuntu 18.04:
 ```